vollenia/data_analysis_CNN_news/README.md

   <img src="images/pub_year.png" width="100%" />
 </p>

-Here we observe a degree of fluctuation in the number of publications.
+Here we observe a significant degree of fluctuation in the number of publications.
 The yellow trend line is used to visualize this fluctuation further by performing polynomial regression on the data.
 Despite this fluctuation, we can observe a steady growth in productivity throughout the year as visualized by the green trend line utilizing linear regression.
 Inspecting this line, we can observe a substantial increase of 53.60% at the end of the year.
 When this analysis was originally performed using only data from January to November the prediction for the end of the year amounted to over 60%.
 The strong drop off in publications in December (especially in the second half of the month, which is presumably correlated with the holiday season) resulted in a downwards adjustment of the overall positive trend by around 10%.

 ### Weekly Perspective
-Viewing the reporting on news as a recurring "workweek" event throughout the year, it becomes of interest to inspect the contribution of individual weekdays to the overall picture.
+Viewing the reporting on news as a recurring "workweek" event throughout the year while also keeping the previously observed fluctuation in mind, it becomes of interest to inspect the contribution of individual weekdays to the overall picture.
 Therefore, we condense the information from the whole year into a one week representation.

 <p align="center">
   <img src="images/days.png" width="67%" />